-Five Best Tracks From Usher’s Self-Titled Debut Album
+Five Best Songs From Usher’s Self-Titled Debut Album

-R&B superstar Usher has maintained a viable career in the music game for more than 20 years — a feat only a handful of artists have accomplished.
+R&B superstar Usher has maintain a viable career in the music game for over twenty years — a feat only a handful of artists have accomplished.

 Released on Aug.
 30, 1994, the 14-song effort helped lay the groundwork for the crooner’s illustrious rise in R&B. Executive produced by his mentors Diddy (then known as Puff Daddy) and L.A.
 Reid, the album was moderately successful boasting the lone hit, ‘When I Think of You.’

 Since today marks the 20th anniversary of his often overlooked debut effort, we’ve decided to share the five best tracks from his eponymous album.
 Check out Usher’s early confessions when he was just only 14 years old.